Estonian Footballer of the Year

 The Estonian Footballer of the Year (Eesti aasta parim jalgpallur) is an annual award given to the best performing Estonian footballer of the respective year.
 The award has been presented since 1992.
 From 1992 to 1994, the winner was chosen by Päevaleht, from 1995 to 2000 by Eesti Päevaleht, and from 2002 to 2003 by Estonian football journalists (EJAK).
 The Estonian Football Association (EJL) also named their player of the year from 1994 to 2003.
 Since 2004, the winner is chosen by representatives of the Estonian Football Association and football journalists.
 Ragnar Klavan has won the award a record seven times.
-The current holder is Karol Mets.
+The current holder is Karl Jakob Hein.